 “In 1994, a strong network of journalism alumni and supporters mobilized to save the program from threatened closure,” Sotomayor said.
 “Donations to the school are vital for it to continue to grow.
-Many of our alumni’s careers were jump-started by journalism training.
-I’d like them all to respond to donation requests by saying, ‘I’m all in!’ ”
+Many of our alums' careers were jump-started by journalism training."

-In addition, Sotomayor and other council members are available to talk to classes and mentor students.
+In addition, White, Sotomayor and other council members are available to talk to classes and mentor students.
 At right, Jon Rowley and his wife, Peggy, gave students in the school's border reporting class a tour of their Amado ranch and answered questions about immigration and smuggling.
 (Photo by Mike Christy, '11)

 Meet the Journalism Advisory Council members

-- Jo Marie Barkley ('86): Public affairs coordinator, UA Department of Emergency Medicine.
+Jo Marie Barkley ('86): Public affairs coordinator, UA Department of Emergency Medicine.

-- Bobbie Jo Buel (’79): Former editor of Arizona Daily Star; member of Arizona Daily Wildcat Hall of Fame.
+Bobbie Jo Buel (’79): Former editor of Arizona Daily Star; member of Arizona Daily Wildcat Hall of Fame.

-- Paula Casey: Executive director of Arizona Newspapers Association in Phoenix.
+Paula Casey: Executive director of Arizona Newspapers Association in Phoenix.

-- Hipolito Corella ('90): Senior editor at the Arizona Daily Star, where he has worked since 1991.
+Hipolito Corella ('90): Senior editor at the Arizona Daily Star, where he has worked since 1991.

 John D’Anna (’83): Page One editor, Arizona Republic; member of Daily Wildcat Hall of Fame.

 Scott Harelson (‘84, Radio/TV): Media relations manager at Salt River Project in Phoenix.

 Chyrl Hill Lander ('76): Former journalist at Arizona Daily Star, TUSD spokesperson and UA journalism adjunct instructor.

-- Jon Rowley (’66): Rancher in Amado, Arizona; family history in publishing and media ownership.
+Jon Rowley (’66): Rancher in Amado, Arizona; family history in publishing and media ownership.

-- Pat Sallen (’82): Ethics lawyer and consultant.
+Pat Sallen (’82): Ethics lawyer and consultant.